stonevalleypartners/auth-library/README.md

   logs in with a social login to create a new user.
 * `tokenDuration`: integer defining how long the bearer tokens should last before expiry in seconds; by default this is 3600.
+* `refreshDuration`: integer defining how long the refresh tokens should last before expiring (a new login will be required once the refresh tokens expire); by default this is zero, which means no expiration applies.
 * `maxRefreshTokens`: number of refresh tokens to allow a client to use concurrently (typically a user will be using one refresh token for each unique browser or app they use to access the service).
 Default is 5; setting this to 0 will disallow